Home > Tours > Australia Tours > Territory Explorer & The Kimberley

 Take a rare opportunity to observe the wonders of this amazing canyon from the air on a scenic flight (at additional cost, must be booked before departure).

-Afterwards, you’ll return to the Kings Canyon Resort for dinner.
+Afterwards, you’ll return to your hotel for dinner.
 Perhaps enjoy a drink with new friends and discuss the day’s learnings and compare impressions of the outback.
 (B/D)

 Observe the majesty of the East MacDonnell Ranges as you approach Alice Springs.
 Known locally as “Alice”, this vibrant outback hub is more than a country town.
 As a thriving community overflowing with a unique art scene, a one-of-a-kind culture and amazing outback vistas, Alice Springs is the beating heart of Australia.